-The researchers will investigate specific DQS systems operating via a browser on a desktop computer versus operating on a smart phone and the impact of different screensizes.
-As typing is slower and more difficult on a mobile phone latencies are higher and screens are smaller.
-The team are seeking to understand if these differences change the way in which users interact with the DQS and do users rely more or less on DQS.
-In addition to exploring if there are ways in which DQS should work differently on a mobile device.
+Typing on a mobile phone is naturally slower and more difficult because latencies are higher and screens are smaller.
+The research team is seeking to understand if these differences change the way in which users interact with the QAC system and whether they rely more or less on QAC as they move across different hardware platforms.

 This project is a collaboration between Microsoft and the Microsoft Research Centre for Social Natural User Interfaces (SocialNUI) at the University of Melbourne.